 Strategic Application in Modern Benefits Design

-Choosing between or combining these tools depends on your goals.
+So, which one do you pick?
+It depends on your goals.
 An HRA is a powerful employer cost-control and benefit enhancement tool.
-For example, an Integrated HRA can be paired with a high-deductible plan to help cover out-of-pocket costs, making the plan more palatable to employees.
-An ICHRA allows employers to provide a defined contribution for health insurance, shifting plan selection to the employee while capping liability.
+For example, an Integrated HRA can be paired with a high-deductible plan to cover out-of-pocket costs, making the plan more appealing to employees.
+An ICHRA lets employers provide a defined contribution for health insurance, shifting plan selection to the employee while capping liability.

 FSAs are best for budgeting for known, near-term expenses like co-pays, prescriptions, and vision/dental care.
-They provide an immediate tax break but require careful planning due to forfeiture risk.
+Think of them as a way to pay for this year's routine care with pre-tax dollars.
+They offer an immediate tax break but require careful planning due to forfeiture risk.

 Compliance and Best Practices